Skip to main content

 Three scenarios determine the fate of the escrow.

 Scenario 1: the sale completes.
-The escrow is applied toward the sale price on the day of signing the deed of sale.
+The escrow is applied towards the sale price on the day of signing the deed of sale.
 You do not “recover” the escrow: it forms part of the price you pay.
 This is the normal and most frequent case.

 Scenario 2: the sale is cancelled for a legitimate reason.
 Withdrawal within the 10-day period.
 Non-fulfilment of a condition precedent (loan refused, pre-emption by the city council).
 In these cases, the escrow is fully returned to the buyer.
-The notaire processes the refund within 21 days in principle, but in practice, follow-up is often needed.
+The notaire processes the refund within 21 days in principle, but in practice, chasing is often needed.

 The escrow and financing: impact on your plan